yewjie-github/Portfolio/_posts/ML_Cousera/2017-12-02-Linear-Regression.markdown

 ---
 layout: "post"
-title: "Predecting Sales Profits and House Prices using Simple and Multiple Linear Regression"
+title: "Predicting Sales Profits and House Prices using Simple and Multiple Linear Regression"
 ---

-Linear regression is one of the most common supervised machine learning methods, where we are basically taking input variables and trying to fit the output onto a continuos expected result function.
+Linear regression is one of the most common supervised machine learning methods, where we are basically taking input variables and trying to fit the output onto a continuous expected result function.
 Generally, there are two types of Linear regression - **simple linear regression** (sometimes called univariate linear regression) and **multiple linear regression**.
 The former is used when you want to predict a sinlge output from a single input, while the latter is used when you want to predict a single output form multiple inputs.

 #### Simple Linear Regression
 ---